maarten-pennings/WordClock/README.md

  - Note that one hour later (2020-02-17 13:44:14) the system (asks for and) receives the next NTP message.
    See the SET.
 The local clock is synced.

+All in all, we have a firm basis for having an accurate time.

 ## Timing